scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:14
 if this is a service with external users or consumers.
 2:18
-From here, let's configure a dashboard
+From here, let’s configure a dashboard
 2:20
 so we can easily visualize the health of our small service.
 2:22